-There is also 1 rack for each player to store tiles without revealing the faces to the other players (similar to scrabble).
+There is also 1 rack for each player to store tiles without revealing their faces to the other players (similar to scrabble).

-In this section, we will cover the rules of rummikub.
-Before we proceed to the rummikub rules you must understand a few terms.
+In this section, we will cover the Rummikub rules.
+Before we proceed to the Rummikub rules you must understand a few terms.

-Group- A group is a collection of three or four tiles of the same number in different colours.
+Group- A group is a collection of three or four tiles of the same number in different colors.